vitaly-t/pg-promise/README.md

 });
 ```

+If, instead, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting`
+to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

+Although this has huge implication to the library's functionality, it is not within the scope of this project to detail.
+For any further reference you should use documentation of the [PG] library.

-**NOTE:** As of the current implementation, formatting parameters for calling functions (methods `func` and `proc`) is not affected by this
+**NOTE:** As of the current implementation, formatting parameters for calling functions (methods `func` and `proc`)
-override.
-If needed, use the generic `query` instead to invoke functions with redirected query formatting.
+is not affected by this override.
+If needed, use the generic `query` instead to invoke functions with redirected
+query formatting.

 ---
 * `promiseLib`